canvasxyz/canvas/docs/6-deploying.md

 ## Show the connection status

-Keep track of `app.status` to detect whether the application has a reliable connection to the internet.
+Keep track of `app.status` to detect whether the application has a reliable connection to its peers.
 It will show as `connected` when the application is able to ping at least one online peer, and `disconnected` otherwise.

-To subscribe to changes to the connection status, listen for a `connections:updated` event with `app.addEventListener("connections:updated")`.
+To subscribe to changes to the connection status, you can listen for a `connections:updated` event with `app.addEventListener("connections:updated")`.

 This event is also emitted with a `connections` object, which can be used to [list all peers](https://canvas-chat.pages.dev/) your application is connected to.
 Only peers that are actively sending and receiving actions for this application will be shown as `connected` (🟢), while peers passively participating in the mesh will be shown as `waiting` (⚪️)., and unresponsive peers will be shown as `disconnected` (🔴). ([Example](https://github.com/canvasxyz/canvas/blob/46bef2263d6e7ec9b746ced2c47da52cb7d8190b/examples/chat/src/ConnectionStatus.tsx#L65))